skip to main content

 English Language Arts (ELA)

-English-Language Arts (ELA) is composed of several interrated areas: reading, writing, listening, speaking, and vocabulary.
-Our ELA curriculum is aligned to the Illinois English-Language Arts Learning Standards.
-To learn more about these standards visit the Illinois State Board of Education Standards and Courses site.
+English Language Arts (ELA) is composed of several integrated areas.
+The SD 308 ELA curriculum is aligned to the Illinois English-Language Arts Learning Standards.
+To learn more about these standards visit the Illinois State Board of Education site.

 Library Media Center